microsoft/react-native-windows-samples/docs/IReactContext-api-windows.md

 IReactPropertyBag Properties { get; }
 ```

-Properties shared with the IReactInstanceSettings.Properties.
+Properties shared with the `IReactInstanceSettings.Properties`.
 It can be used to share values and state between components.

 ### `Notifications`